dima028/aws-cloud/module5.md

 * when using complete objects or making occasional changes

 ## Amazon Elastic File System (Amazon EFS)
 **Amazon Elastic File System, EFS**: Managed, scalable file system.
+File storage use cases.
 EFS grows and shrinks automatically, and enables to have multiple instances that can access the data.
 * Multiple read/write instances at the same time
 * regional resource: any instance in the region can read/write to it
 * linux file system